RagnarTheGreat/Serenity-Share/README.md

 3. Edit `config.php` with your specific settings:
    - Update `domain_url` to point to your domain
    - Set a secure random string for `secret_key`
-   - Change the admin password (default is "password")
+   - Change the admin password (default is "password") using yourdomain/hash_password.php
    - Add your IP to `admin_ips` for admin area access
 4. Make sure upload directories are writable by your web server
 5. Access your site and login to the admin area at `/admin.php`

 ## ShareX Configuration

-1. Log in to the admin dashboard
+1. Open the EDIT_BEFORE_LOADING.sxcu in any text editer and config to you
-2. Go to the ShareX configuration section
-3. Download the configuration file
-4. Import it into ShareX
+2. Import it into ShareX
+3. Done

 ## Security Notes